marioja/test-stack-env/DOCKER-COMPOSE-GEN-ENV-VARS-GUIDE.md

 ## Portainer Integration

+> **Note:** This guide assumes Portainer 2.30.1 or later.
+Earlier versions had bugs with environment variable handling, especially with relative path volumes and variable substitution.<sup>1</sup>

 ### Stack Variables in Portainer
 When deploying via Portainer, use the "Environment Variables" section for variables that need compose-time substitution: